 - Write to the Office of International Student Affairs, Hattiesburg, MS 39406-5151 USA for information and application forms to the University's graduate programs. - Complete the forms properly and return with a \$25.00 processing fee to the address above.
 The application and supporting documents must be received no later than two (2) months prior to the registration date desired. - 3.
 Have all official transcripts and diplomas from all former institutions attended sent to the Office of International Students Affairs.
 Please note unauthorized photo copies are NOT acceptable.
 Transcripts should be in native language with certified English translations. - 4.
 Have all appropriate official test scores sent to the Office of International Student Affairs. - Have at least three letters of recommendation from persons qualified to assess the applicant's readiness for graduate study sent to Office of International Student Affairs. - 6.
-After all application materials are received, the applicant's file will be sent to the appropriate department and college dean, then to the Graduate Dean.
-The Office of Graduate Admissions will notify the applicants of the admission decision.
-The letter from the Graduate School is the official letter of admission.
+After all application materials are received, the applicant's file will be sent to the appropriate department and college dean.
+The Office of Graduate Studies will notify the applicants of the admission decision.
+The letter from the Office of Graduate Studies is the official letter of admission. - 7.
+Application materials submitted to the University will not be returned.

-A Certificate of Eligibility for exchange Visitor Status (Form IAP-66 for a J-1 visa) or a Certificate of Eligibility for Student Status (Form I-20 for an F-1 visa) is issued only to those applicants who have been officially admitted to the University.
+A Certificate of Eligibility for exchange Visitor Status (Form DS2019 for a J-1 visa) or a Certificate of Eligibility for Student Status (Form I-20 for an F-1 visa) is issued only to those applicants who have been officially admitted to the University.